Last Updated on 1 week by admin

 - Thermal Inner Wear: Base layers help keep you warm by trapping body heat.

-- Wind-Resistant Jacket: A lightweight, insulated jacket will block wind and keep you comfortable.
+- Wind-Resistant Jacket: A lightweight, insulated jacket that blocks wind and keeps you comfortable.

 - Hat, Gloves, and Neck Warmer: Protect exposed skin to prevent frostbite.